 Many people who have experienced a traumatic event unconsciously try to separate themselves as who they were “before” and “after.”
+Before a traumatic life experience, it is common to believe in their ability to make good decisions, control their environment, and keep themselves safe.
+But after a traumatic event, that confidence in themselves can be shattered.
 They are more likely to have an unstable sense of self and lack clarity about what it is they like and what they’re good at.
 Addiction specialist Gabor Mate explains “trauma is not about what happened to you, but the disconnection from yourself that happened as a result of whatever the stressor was.”

 How Does PTSD Affect Failure To Launch?

 Many young adults who have experienced trauma struggle with ongoing feelings of hopelessness and helplessness, which can directly lead to failure to launch into adulthood.
+Failure to Launch syndrome refers to young adults who are having trouble becoming self-sufficient and taking on adult responsibilities.
 Whether they feel unmotivated to pursue a career path or struggle with identity issues and confidence in relationships, the idea of independent living often feels overwhelming, even after completing a residential program.
 Feeling detached from a sense of purpose can make it difficult for young adults to set personal goals, let alone realistic ones.
 Instead, they may rely on other people to set expectations and rules for them, as it is easier to follow other people’s lead than to reflect on what their personal wants and needs might be.

 Addressing PTSD Can Help Young Adults Become More Independent